gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 The difficulty of inferring the mechanisms that drive any complex system are
 twofold: 1) deciding on the best spatial, temporal, and organizational scale at which to model a process and 2) determining which the best set of models and parameters explain a particular dataset collected at that scale.
 Innumerable biological mechanisms have been posited at various spatial, temporal, and organizational scales (@fig:slices).
 How does one decide the best scale at which to model a processes, or at what scale it is best to look for universality?

 ![Conceptual space with three axes.](./figures/tensorslices.png){#fig:slices}

 @Lawton1999 argues that as an organizational scale, the ecology community is frought with too many "contingencies" in order to find universality.
+Partially in response to Lawton's paper, the metacommunity framework [@Leibold2003MetCom] sought to address the inherently spatial nature of metacommunity processes.
+@Vellend2010ConSyn posits four fundamental processes, analogous to evolutionary genetics. @Poisot2015BeySpe also notes the importance of variation in traits and abundance.
+Necessary additional spatial and temporal dimension to community processes.
 The scales at which we propose mechanisms are subject to selection bias based on the data we can collect---looking for lost keys where the light is better.

-Partially in response to Lawton's paper, the metacommunity framework [@Leibold2003MetCom] sought to address the inherently spatial nature of metacommunity processes. @Vellend2010ConSyn posits four fundamental processes, analogous to evolutionary gen. @Poisot2015BeySpe also notes the importance of variation in traits and abundance.
-Necessary additional spatial and temporal dimension to community processes.

 What is in this paper?
-We argue simulation models can enable us to test more complex interaction mechanisms.
+We argue that advances in computational resources and methods for likelihood-free inference put us in the place where  simulation models can enable us to test more complex interaction mechanisms [@Cranmer].
 Prediction as a measure of model efficacy.
 Dynamical systems perspective on metacommunity ecology.

 How do we predict how ecosystems will change at the scale of community ecology?
 The mechanisms that influence the dynamics of communities are multifaceted.